-Set on a rocky peninsula jutting out into the Black Sea, the ancient town of Old Nessebar is one of Bulgaria’s few UNESCO World Heritage Sites.
+Set on a rocky peninsula jutting out into the Black Sea, the ancient Bulgarian town of Old Nessebar is one of the country’s few UNESCO World Heritage Sites.
 Today, it is one of Bulgaria’s most popular tourist destinations, and for good reason: it’s packed with exceptionally picturesque wooden houses and churches.
 The small peninsula is connected to the main land via a man-made isthmus meaning “narrow strip of land connecting two areas of land” in Ancient Greek.

 Sound delightful yet?
 PIN IT FOR LATER!!

 This article is now available as a mobile app.
 Go to GPSMyCity to download the app for GPS-assisted travel directions to the attractions featured in this article!

 The Ancient city of Nessebar is often referred to as “the Pearl of the Black Sea”, and dates back well over 3,000 years and was once a Thracian settlement known as Mesembria.
 The town is often referred to as Nesebur or Nesebar but Nessebar is the most commonly used spelling.
 At the beginning of the 6th century, it became a Greek colony and a vital trading route from that point on, rivaling what is now known as Sozopol.
 During the Middle Ages it became a very important city when it was under the control of the Byzantines.
 The city’s prominence began to decline after being captured by the Turks in 1453, therefore preserving the town’s mixture of history which can be seen throughout the various styles of churches found on the peninsula.

 Towards the end of the 19th century, the town was mostly inhabited by Greek fishermen and vine growers.
 The town remained a relatively empty place with few residents and by 1925 a new part of town was developed known as “New Nessebar” for the ever growing population.
 Since then, the old town has been meticulously restored and preserved.